 - Special Note: Avoid patterns - they are often used to disguise a cheap weave.

-If you want to turn your bedroom into a 5-star hotel experience, we definitely recommend all-white bed sheets, just like your favorite hotels.
+If you want to turn your bedroom into a 5-star hotel experience in 2020, we definitely recommend all-white bed sheets, just like your favorite hotels.
 You may browse our Luxury Hotel Sheets for more information.

 Everyone chases that 5-star hotel bedding experience and few manage it!
 So if you want to be ahead of the game, consider what those hotels choose: long staple cotton, sateen or percale weave plain colored bedsheets and pillow cases with thread counts of 400.